jruby-gradle/jruby-gradle-plugin/HACKING.md

 do `./gradlew check` or `./gradlew build`.
 For unittests just doing `./gradlew test` is enough.

 Test logging is controlled via `logback-test.xml`.
 Be aware that integration tests generate a lot of debug information.
-Please do not commit the config file back with DEBUG turned on
+Please do not commit the config file back with DEBUG turned on.

+=== Running single test suites

+If you only want to run the unittests in say `JRubyPlugin` then you can do `./gradlew test -Dtest.single=JRubyPlugin`.
+In a similar manner for integration tests one can do `./gradlew integrationTest -Dtest.single=JRubyIntegrationSpec`.

 == Release HOWTO